The Gandy-Hyland functional and a hitherto unknown computational aspect of Nonstandard Analysis: Concluding remarks

-Note that this definition makes sense in $\P+(\mu^{2})$ and recall that an \emph{internal} sentence such as $\Delta_{\INT}\equiv(\mu^{2})$ has no impact on the term extraction procedure in Theorem~\ref{consresult}.
-In particular, the functional from $\Delta_{\INT}\equiv(\mu^{2})$ does not occur in the term $t$ from the latter theorem.
 By definition, $\psi_{e}^{A}$ is total \emph{but not standard-total} in the presence of $\neg\paai$ by Footnote~\ref{hagggot}.
 Hence, we can in fact \emph{simulate} the concept of partiality inside $\P$ by exploiting the dichotomy between `standard' and `nonstandard'.
-Similar definitions are possible for higher-type functionals.

-Finally, we arrive at the motivation for the above definitions: Consider $\gamma^{1}\in C$ as in \eqref{qast}; To compute $\gamma(\alpha)$ at standard $\alpha^{1}$, one evaluates $\gamma(\overline{\alpha}0)$, $\gamma(\overline{\alpha}1)$, et cetera.
-This computation always terminates by the definition of $\gamma^{1}\in C$.
-However, in the presence of $\neg\paai$, this computation only terminates after a nonstandard number of steps, i.e.\ $\gamma^{1}\in C$ can be `standard-partial' in the above sense.
-However, $\GH_{\ns}^{\a}$ and $\GH_{\ns2}^{\a}$ guarantee that there is a standard-total Gandy-Hyland functional, and by definition of the latter, $\gamma$ evaluates to a standard number for certain (standard) input sequences, i.e.\ $\gamma$ is also standard-total, and hence nonstandard continuous.
-Thus follows $\NPC^{\a}$ and hence $\paai$ by Theorem \ref{copycatje}.
+Similar definitions are possible for higher-type functionals. \end{rem} Finally, we arrive at the motivation for the definitions in the previous remark: Consider the standard associates $\gamma^{1}\in C$ and $\eps^{1}\in C$ as in \eqref{qast} and \eqref{qast333}; To compute $\gamma(\alpha)$ at standard $\alpha^{1}$, one simply evaluates $\gamma(\overline{\alpha}0)$, $\gamma(\overline{\alpha}1)$, et cetera, until $N^{0}$ is found such that $\gamma(\overline{\alpha}N)>0$, and the same for $\eps^{1}\in C$.
+This computation always terminates by the definition of $\eps^{1}\in C$ and $ \gamma^{1}\in C$.
+However, in the presence of $\neg\paai$, this computation only terminates after a \emph{nonstandard} number of steps, i.e.\ $\gamma^{1}\in C$ and $\eps^{1}\in C$ are `standard-partial' in the above sense.
+However, $\NPC^{\a}$ implies that every standard $\gamma^{1}\in C$ is standard-total (as it is nonstandard continuous), and therefore $\paai$ follows from $\NPC^{\a}$; In fact, we have an equivalence by Theorem \ref{copycatje}.
+In short, $\NPC^{\a}$ guarantees that every standard associate is standard-total, which apparently requires $\paai$, and the latter becomes $(\mu^{2})$ after term extraction by Corollary \ref{thelastsheeversawofhim}.